-St. Edward's University has 5,000 undergraduate and graduate students the ranking of 14th-best college in western United States.
+St. Edward's University has 5,000 undergraduate and graduate students and is ranked 14th-best college in the western United States.
 Jason Arellano, manager of user services, and Brant Christiansen, senior IT analyst lead a five-person IT team that manages 1,800 workstations campus-wide.
-They had one major problem: the software and operating system update was still done manually which took a lot of time.
+They had one major problem: the software and operating system updates were still done manually, which took a lot of time.

 They found an answer in the form of the Deep Freeze Cloud Connector, whereby they were able to connect their Enterprise Console computers to Deep Freeze Cloud with just one click.
-Rather than manually patching endpoints campus-wide, St. Edward's implementation of Deep Freeze Cloud lets Arellano and Christiansen schedule Windows updates to run automatically.
+Rather than manually patching endpoints campus-wide, St. Edward's implementation of Deep Freeze Cloud lets Arellano and Christiansen schedule Windows Updates to run automatically.
 Now applications such as Flash, Java, Firefox and Chrome are automatically installed and kept up-to-date without user intervention.
-Arellano and Christiansen can now patch their entire Windows environment expeditiously, automatically and non-invasively.
+Arellano and Christiansen can now patch their entire Windows environment expeditiously, automatically and in a non-invasive manner.